WilsonnnTan/AttendoBot/Techinal-Documentation/README.md

 A: Use `/delete_attendance_time` or `/delete_gform_url` as an admin.

 **Q: How do I migrate the database?**
-A: Use `alembic upgrade head` locally, or run the migration command inside your Docker container as shown above.
+A: Use `alembic -c alembic/alembic.ini upgrade head` locally, or run the migration command inside your Docker container as shown above.

 ---